Kozea/Radicale/download.rst

 Linux Distribution Packages
 ===========================

+Radicale has been packaged for:

+- `Debian <http://packages.debian.org/radicale>`_ by Jonas Smedegaard

-If you are interested in creating packages for Linux distributions, read the `"Contribute" page </contribute>`_.
+If you are interested in creating packages for other Linux distributions, read the `"Contribute" page </contribute>`_.